In U.S. battle of election T-shirts, 'Nasty Woman' rules

 Traffic to Teespring.com, a website that allows users to create, sell and buy personalized T-shirts, spiked 40 percent during the second presidential debate and 120 percent in the third debate, the company said.

-In the last two weeks, after the release of Trump's 2005 lewd remarks towards women and an onslaught of women accusing him of sexual harassment or assault, the items have declined in popularity, Jain said.
-Trump has apologised for the remarks and denied the accusations.
+In the last two weeks, after the release of Trump's 2005 lewd remarks toward women and an onslaught of women accusing him of sexual harassment or assault, the items have declined in popularity, Jain said.
+Trump has apologized for the remarks and denied the accusations.

 "Right now, we're definitely seeing a lot more Hillary merchandise selling than Trump merchandise," said Jain.